CanePlayz/spotify-utilities/Readme.md

 ## What is this project about?

 This will be a collection of useful Spotify tools.
-It will be available as a web app and as a command line tool.
+It will be available as a GUI and CLI tool.

 ## State of the project

-This project is currently in development.
-It doesn't work yet.
+This project is currently in a very early stage of development.
+It is not usable yet.